General Relativity Contains the Standard Model

-The reason 3DT can calculate masses is that we no longer have point particles.
-With extended particles come precisely calculated cutoffs of the order of the Planck mass.
-The logarithm in the quantum mass correction equation converts these Planck masses to ordinary elementary particle masses.
-In addition, we now have the complete classical electroweak theory, which is ready to be quantized.
-This theory says the bare mass $m_0$ of the electron is zero.
-This greatly simplifies the quantum mass correction equation and allows this conversion of Planck masses.
+The reason 3D time can calculate masses is that we no longer have point particles.
+Instead, with its extended particles come precisely calculated cutoffs of the order of the Planck mass.
+The logarithm in the quantum mass correction equation converts these Planck masses to ordinary elementary particle masses, solving the hierarchy problem.

-The Standard Model must assume a local $SU(2)\times U(1)$ symmetry.
-3DT explains this with the first four terms of an expansion of the vector $A_\m$ in terms of spherical harmonics.
-This takes place inside a Lagrangian density that is integrated over the spherical coordinates, producing the required terms.
+If $SU(2)\times U(1)$ were correct, then $SU(5)$ or $SU(3)\times SU(3)$ would be right.
+But these theories have lead nowhere.
+In 3D time, the $SU(2)\times U(1)$ structure of the standard model is replaced by spherical harmonics.
+Or more correctly, the spherical harmonics are imitated by the $SU(2)\times U(1)$ structure of the standard model.

-3DT is highly organized, self-consistent, systematic, efficient and compact.
+3D time is mathematically rigorous and precise.
+As a result it is highly organized, self-consistent, systematic, efficient and compact.
 This is unlike string theory, which seems to never end, and unlike the Standard Model, which must introduce many of the terms in its Lagrangian ad hoc.
 These include the terms for Maxwell's equations and the Dirac equation.
 These equations have their roots in experiment.
 The Standard Model provides no explanation for why they should exist.
 It only assumes them.
-In contrast, 3DT naturally produces these terms as part of the 6D curvature scalar.
+In contrast, 3D time naturally produces these terms as part of the 6D curvature scalar.

 The Standard Model is based on QED.
-QED is accepted because it works, explaining properties of the electron such as its gyromagnetic ratio.
+QED is accepted because it works, explaining the gyromagnetic ratio of the electron.
 This despite the appearance of infinities.
-3DT must be accepted because it also works, explaining 10 parameters of the Standard Model.
+3D time must be accepted because it also works, explaining 10 parameters of the Standard Model.
 It does this without the appearance of infinities.
 Not only this, but it actually eliminates the infinities in QED!